deli91Statistics/PFF/README.md

 # Syllabus - Introduction to Python for Finance

 In this course, we will introduce basic python concepts and explore their use in financial context.
+This course is aimed for students who want to learn python from scratch.

 ## Chapter 0: Collaboration Tools and Setup
 - usage of Git and Github